-This being said, it is recommended that each individual eat at least three meals a day.
-If you are training often, or require more energy, including a healthy snack(s) such as fruit, vegetables, nuts etc. is a great idea.
+It is recommended that each individual eat at least three meals a day, and If you are training often or require more energy, including a healthy snack(s) such as fruit, vegetables, or nuts into your daily intake too.

 To improve your physical performance it’s important to plan your nutrition intake around your workouts.

-Whether you are exercising or not, when you eat definitely matters.
-Nutrition intake that is well planned is more likely to include all the nutrients you need for the day and it will help you to avoid making poor food choices.
+Whether you are exercising or not, when you eat will make a difference in how you feel psychically and mentally.
+Nutrition intake that is well planned is more likely to include all the nutrients you need for the day and it will help you to avoid making poor food choices too!

 If you are looking to improve your physical performance, planning your nutritional intake is essential as it will assist to supply you with enough energy during exercise, and it will improve the recovery after a workout.

 If you would like to learn more about nutrition why not become a Nutrition Coach!

 What will the Nutrition Coach course enable PTs to do?February 18, 2016